Samsung/mimic/replication.md

 ## Usage and Overview

 `mimic` is open source and available at [github.com/Samsung/mimic](https://github.com/Samsung/mimic).
 The `README.md` file contains instructions on how to install and run the tool.
 The virtual machine we provide for the FSE Replication Packages Evaluation Committee has `mimic` installed and this guide should cover all necessary information.
-It also contains the full source code.
+The artifact also contains the full source code.

 The main way to invoke the tool is via the script `mimic`.
 It requires as input a function (for which a model should be computed) as well as some initial inputs.
 To start, lets consider a trivial example and synthesize a model for the identity function:

     ./mimic --function "return x" --argnames "x" --arguments "1" "2"

-We provide the body of the function to be synthesized, as well as two sample inputs (`1` and `2`).  `mimic` should be able to find a model for this trivial example in no time.
+We provide the body of the function to be synthesized (`return x` here), as well as two sample inputs (`1` and `2`).  `mimic` should be able to find a model for this trivial example in no time.
+Note that while we pass the code of the body to `mimic`, the tool does not look at the source and only uses it to execute it.
+Furthermore, the code might contain calls to native functions like those from the standard library.

 In the paper we consider the array standard library, and we could synthesize models for those function in the same way.
-To make things a bit easier, we have collected the functions from Table 1 in the paper in tests/array.json, and wrote a script to use that information to pass it to mimic.
-For instance, to synthesize code for `Array.prototype.pop`, we can run
+To make things a bit easier, we have collected the functions from Table 1 in the paper in `tests/array.json`, and wrote a script to use that information to pass it to mimic.
+For instance, to synthesize code for `Array.prototype.pop`, we can simply run

     scripts/example.py pop

 This will actually show the command that is used to invoke `mimic`.
-Synthesize is now taking a bit more time.  `mimic` can run highly parallel, and depending on the machine it is run on, synthesize can take more or less time.
+The tool is now taking a bit more time.  `mimic` can run highly parallel, and depending on the machine it is run on, synthesize can take more or less time.
+Hint: Use `--threads <n>` to control the number of threads that `mimic` should use (the number defaults to half the number of processors available).

 To see how `mimic` works in more detail, we can pass the parameter `--debug` to `mimic` (or `scripts/example.py`, which just forwards parameters).
 If we run

     scripts/example.py pop --debug

 then `mimic` will only invoke one copy of `mimic-core` and show various additional information on what is going on.
 Since this just runs `mimic-core` once, the search may not converge (or fail), but if it is repeated often enough, eventually `mimic` will find a model.
-Of course, when we run `mimic` (rather than `mimic-core`), many runs of `mimic-core` are done automatically, and there is no need to manually restart.
+It works best to kill `mimic-core` (using Ctrl+C) after a while, and retry with a new random seed (which is automatically chosen).
+Of course, when we run `mimic` (rather than `mimic-core` via `--debug`), many runs of `mimic-core` are done automatically, and there is no need to manually restart.

 ## Replication Instructions